imi-Mach/CountyGardenProject/README.txt

     As I may have hinted, the entire project was not how I originally expected it.
 That being said.
-I am content with (1) having the opporotunity to learn about database management systems in a 1-to-1 enviroment with Prof. Korth, (2) having given many long nights poking away at different quiries in my alternative database designs (and the joy of reaching expected output), (3) gaining knowledge and experience in a particiuar part of Computer Science I am not comfortable with, and (4) meeting new people just as enthusiastic as I am to learn (regardless of the virtual enviroment).
+I am content with (1) having the opporotunity to learn about database management systems in a 1-to-1 enviroment with Prof. Korth, (2) having given many long nights poking away at different quiries in my alternative database designs (and the joy of reaching expected output), and (3) meeting new people just as enthusiastic as I am to learn (regardless of the virtual enviroment).

 B. Notes for the Future: